-Figure 12.4.3.4 Breuer diagram with P-Xylene concentrations contra wind direction in a polar coordinate system.
+Figure 3.4.3.6 Breuer diagram with P-Xylene concentrations contra wind direction in a polar coordinate system.
 The 99%-ile concentration in each sector is indicated by an arc.

-5 The mean/sector diagram is another polar diagram, which presents the arithmetic mean value of the plot variable as a radius vector.
+7. The mean/sector diagram

+This graph type is another polar diagram, which presents the arithmetic mean value of the plot variable as a radius vector.